-Cornell Law School can send up to four students to Amsterdam Law School each academic year.
+Cornell Law School can send up to four students to Amsterdam Law School in the Spring or Fall.
 Spring placements are available for 2Ls only.

 LANGUAGE OF INSTRUCTIONEnglish

 LOCATIONThe Amsterdam Law School is located in the beautiful and historic center of Amsterdam, a city of one million people that serves as the financial and cultural capital of The Netherlands.
 The University of Amsterdam is one of the major universities in Europe.
 The Faculty of Law offers students a wide variety of courses and has a strong international orientation, with both a global and a European focus.

 ACADEMIC CALENDAREach term is divided into two blocks.